PriyankaRoy/Airline-Checkin-UI/README.md

 # AirlineCheckin

 It's a Sample Airline CheckIn Application using @Angular-Cli as front-end and Node.js as middleware.
 It also supports multi language conversion feature.
+This application is being built on Responsive Designing.
+It supports all screen sizes like Mobile, Tablets & Desktop.

 I've written few basic Unit Test Cases using Karma.js for POST service call.

 ## Screens